Lesson 11: Conditionals with the Farmer

 - Think Spot Journal - Reflection Journal

-- Condition - A statement that a program checks to see if it is true or false.
-If true, an action is taken.
-Otherwise, the action is ignored.
+- Condition - Something a program checks to see if it is true before allowing an action.

 - Conditionals - Statements that only run under certain conditions.